vjoel/tupelo/README.md

 Limitations
 ===========

 The main limitation of tupelo is that all messages (transaction data transport) pass through a single process, the message sequencer.
 This process has minimal state and minimal computation: the state is just a counter and the network connections, and the computation is just counter increment and message dispatch.
 Nevertheless, this process is a bottleneck.
-All network communication passes through at least two hops, to and from the message sequencer. **Tupelo will always have this limitation.**
+All network communication passes through two hops, to and from the message sequencer.
+Each tupelo client must be connected to the message sequencer to operate on tuples (aside from local reads).

+**Tupelo will always have this limitation.** It is essential to the design of the system.
 By accepting this price, you get the benefit of:

 * strong consistency: all clients have the same view of the tuplespace at a given tick of the global clock